pritp06/To-do_list/README.md

 4. Click the check button to mark a task as completed.
 5. Click the trash button to remove a task.
 6. Change the theme by clicking on the theme buttons in the app.

-## Demo

-[Link to live demo or screenshot]

-## Installation

-No installation required.
-Just open the `index.html` file in any web browser.

-## Contributing

-Feel free to fork this project, open issues, or submit pull requests if you would like to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.